 If you don’t have a WordPress.com account, you can register for one on the Gravatar site …

-Once you have verified and set up your account, follow the instructions to set up your profile, and choose the email address and image you want to associate with your Gravatar.
+Once you have verified and set up your account, follow the instructions to set up your profile, and choose the email address and image you want associated with your Gravatar.

-You will be asked to upload an image …
+You will need to upload an image …

 Add your photo, then crop and save it …

-You can access and update your own account anytime …
+You can access and manage your own account settings …

-You can edit your profile further by associating your Gravatar with an email, website, location and a brief description about yourself …
+You can edit your profile further by associating your Gravatar with an email, website, location and a brief bio …

-Once you are done editing your details and setting up your account, your Gravatar will begin following you around the web.
+Once you are done setting up your account, your Gravatar will be integrated with your WordPress account and follow you around the web.

-Your Gravatar will also display inside your own dashboard, in your user account …
+Your Gravatar will also show up inside your own WordPress dashboard, in your user account …

-Although WordPress sites now automatically integrate using Gravatars, you can change the following settings:
+Although WordPress now automatically integrates with Gravatars, you can change the following settings:

 - Whether Avatars (aka, Gravatars) show on your site or not.

-To control how your Gravatar is used, log into your dashboard and go to the Settings > Discussion area …
+To manage how your Gravatar is used, log into your WP dashboard and go to the Settings > Discussion screen …